Saltford Environment Group

 Teams of volunteers from Greenpeace, 38 Degrees and Friends of the Earth have visited several MPs at their offices - handing over the petition face-to-face.
 Letters have been sent to every Westminster MP, telling them who has signed the petition in their constituency and calling on them to vote down the Government's plan.

 Over 227,000 people asked their MPs to vote against the Government's plan.
-The petition website is at: https://secure.greenpeace.org.uk/fracking-vote-2.
+For link to the petition website click here.

 UPDATE: On 26th January the clause to change the trespass law and introduce a new right to use deep-level land, which would allow fracking companies to drill beneath people's homes and land without their permission and to leave any substance or infrastructure in the land was removed by Ministers from the Infrastucture Bill during its Third Reading.

 Fracking in Somerset?

 UK Methane have renewed their PEDL (Petroleum Exploration and Development Licence) 227 for a further year.
 PEDL 227 covers Ston Easton and adjacent areas of the Mendips.
 However the other three PEDLs in Somerset (225, 226 and 228 - including Saltford) have been relinquished but can be purchased by other companies in the latest, 14th, licensing round (licensing closing date 28th October 2014).